 - Register as a school (or as an individual homeschool student)

 On May 2 & 3 (Mon – Tues), the Adirondack Center for Writing will present the 17th annual High School Writing Retreat at Paul Smith’s College.
 Students will enjoy poetry performances and learn to supercharge their writing with workshop leaders and poetry rockstars Roya Marsh, Jive Poetic, and Karl Michael Iglesias.

 Register for two days of writing workshops, epic performances, meeting new friends and fellow writers, and a meet & greet with poets.
 A perfect opportunity to include on college applications.
 Open to any high school students and classes, including homeschool students.
 No experience necessary, and no fee to attend.

-About.
 Since 2005, the Adirondack Center for Writing has hosted its annual High School Writing Retreat, and each year brings in more talented local teen writers.
-Three of the most experienced and exciting performance poets in the world will lead the Adirondack Center for Writing’s twelfth annual High School Writing Retreat.
+Thanks to Stewarts Shops, Cloudsplitter Foundation, Charles R Wood Foundation, and the Saranac Lake Public School Education Fund for supporting the 2022 High School Writing Retreat!